Reliable data is the linchpin of effective decision making—particularly in matters of national security.

-In use cases like these, niche social platforms are increasingly relevant.
-They support counter-terror initiatives by signalling national security threats, and enable intelligence analysts to locate emerging threat actors and less-understood terror groups.
+In use cases like these, a variety of well-known and fringe social, deep, and dark web networks are increasingly relevant.
+Cross-referencing these sources supports counter-terror initiatives by signalling national security threats.
+It also enables intelligence analysts to locate emerging threat actors and less-understood terror groups.
 Identifying these entities and understanding how they operate, communicate, and even recruit is incredibly valuable when analyzed alongside other data feeds intelligence teams are already using.

-However, many commercial, off-the-shelf APIs don’t offer access to more specialized social sources.
-And many vendors who do offer social APIs prioritize real-time data streams, but do not maintain the data lake required for data science applications in defense.
+However, many commercial, off-the-shelf APIs don’t offer access to the more hidden, specialized sources in combination with mainstream sources.
+And many vendors who do offer some of the more obscure feeds in an API prioritize real-time data streams, but do not maintain the data lake required for data science applications in defense.

-To meet this need, Echosec Systems has developed a proprietary API that specializes in obscure social data sources on the deep and dark web.
-The Platform API, which is built with a data lake, allows data scientists to integrate unstructured data from niche social networks into existing tooling or other bespoke solutions.
+To meet this need, Echosec Systems has developed a proprietary API that combines well-known data sources like dark web marketplaces and mainstream social networks with obscure social data sources on the deep and dark web.
+The Echosec Systems API, which is built with a data lake, allows data scientists to integrate unstructured data from these sources into existing tooling or other bespoke solutions.
 These feeds allow users to get more value from their existing data sets.

-- Provides access to a number of niche social media networks that are relevant to national security.
+- Provides access to a number of fringe social media networks that are relevant to national security.